Updated: Sep 14

-When I started The Queen’s Gambit it sparked my brain to want to share some stories about the teachers I was lucky enough to have, and why I am so annoying making sure people understand certain things that are evolving now in our world (and have) at a faster pace that we can keep up with ourselves anymore.
+I started The Queen’s Gambit and it inspired me to want to share some stories about my school and the teachers I was lucky enough to have, and why I am so annoying making sure people understand certain things that are evolving now in our world (and have) at a faster pace that we can keep up with ourselves anymore.

 My first grade teacher, Ms. McCarthy was the first teacher to understand me, see me.
 Ms. McCarthy did not judge me-she taught me, she worked with me.
 She went slow, she stopped.
 She put in extra time energy and yes, definitely attention.
 I think she just loved to see kids happy, and she loved seeing us learn and thrive.
 I loved phonics.
 Phonics was my favorite.
-She helped make it my favorite.
+It was the only thing I could learn She helped make it my favorite.
 I believe my strong English came from Ms. McCarthy.
 Her focused energy on making sure I was focused, on something.
 I will always owe Ms. McCarthy a great debt of gratitude for her love time and yes, for her attention.
+But she too had to plead with me to behave, and often had to discipline me.

-I didn’t have another good teacher until I was taken out of my primary school, the only school my family had known because it was the only one the family went to.
-My mother was forced to make a tough choice and put me in Gate of Heaven School.
+I didn’t have one other good teacher until I was taken out of my primary school, for reasons not academic either.
+It was the only school my family had known because it was the only one the family went to.
+The school didn’t want to deal with me anymore and gave up on teaching me years ago when they held me back for no anadrmic reason stunted my growth and if I didn’t perservere wouldn’t harmed my life path.
+So my mother was forced to make a tough choice and take me out of there and put me in Gate of Heaven.
 No longer in existence.
 This will become a theme.
-Once there, Gate of Heaven seemed to have nothing but good teachers.
-Even when I would behave in the same way I did that got me in so much trouble at my last school, they wouldn’t flex their power or try to control me in the same way my previous schools teachers had for my entire life.
-Putting me in solitary confinement, holding me back for no academic reason, making sure I didn’t have fun or get to participate in certain school activities.
-They punished me for what they perceived as ‘bad behavior’.
-Acting out was bad.
-Making people laugh, very bad.
-Because I was a distraction to the rest of the kids learning.
+Once I got there there, Gate of Heaven seemed to have nothing but good teachers.
+Starting at the very top.
+The principle was there for a lot longer than any principle at my old school.
+Even when I would behave in the same way I did that got me in so much trouble at my last school, they wouldn’t flex power or try to control the way my previous schools teachers had my entire life.
+(Putting me in solitary confinement, holding me back for no academic reason, making sure I didn’t have fun or get to participate in certain school activities) They punished me for what they perceived as ‘bad behavior’.
+Acting was bad.
+Making people laugh, VERY bad.
+I was a distraction to the rest of the kids learning.

 Gate of Heaven on the other hand, every teacher I ever had an issue with took it up with me personally.
+They worked with my individuality instead of trying to control me and force me to conform.
 Rarely did these teachers get a principle involved, because these teachers (I think) liked to teach.
+They liked their jobs.
 That’s why they were good at their jobs, and like Ms. McCarthy, they took the time and actually wanted to hear any answer to any particular question.
 Teachers at my new school made me feel instantly comfortable.
 More comfortable than I ever felt at my previous school.
 Ironic that the lesser of two school is the ones still standing today.
+This sticks with me.
+I saw an old video on social media of a kid with long hair who just got kicked out of class telling the teacher how they have to enjoy what they do or else they will never see results.
+I think about that kid now, and how many more are just like him out there lost in the sea of bad teachers.
+How many more schools would still be around today?
+How many good teachers would still have a job?
 Gate of Heaven was a godsend for me, and for the rest of my life.
-My mom had great anxiety about making that decision, her feeling gives us a window about what role anxiety plays in our life.
+My mom had a ton of anxiety about making this decision, her feeling gives us a window about what role anxiety plays in our life.
 It is a sign from the universe.
 Something is wrong.
 Or something could go very right.
 But the universe likes action.
 It rewards it.
-Gossip, stagnation-this is equitable to death in our brains and in relation to the universe.
+Gossip, stagnation-are equitable to death in our brains and in relation to the universe.
 I never had any anxiety once I was in a new school.
-My friend, Piro who I’m lucky enough is still have as my friend today, wasted literally no time extending empathy and understanding to a new kid at a new school.
-I’ll never forget the gesture.
-Instantly, I was ok.
-Uncomfortable, but ok.
-You know new schools are for kids.
-And I was able to make friends immediately, something that without his extension of friendship from him I would not have.
-Actually, all of my friends at my new school are still my friends today.
+Not only that but the people I met on that first day of school at Gatey are still my friends today.
+I’ll never forget what Piro did for me, or Arlind or Joe or Brendan.
+Kids like James, Pat, Jamey, Tommy, Mike-you all helped me grow and I found friendship.
+I will forever and always be grateful to every person who I befriended along the way, and every teacher who was there to help me.
+Without each and every one of you I would not be able to stand on a stage and practice my craft god provided me with.

 How lucky am I to say that.